getsolus/help-center-docs/content/package-management/repo-management/en.md

-# Repository Management with eopkg
+# Repository Management

 While Solus currently only provides two repositories, stable (shannon) and stable, our package manager does support actively using multiple repositories on your system.
 This is useful if you are using a vendor-provided repository.

 ## Adding a Repository